 Leamy Lake Park and a second obstacle

-I had barely walked a few metres on the trail along a stream when I ran into my second obstacle of the day: under Fournier Boulevard, the water from the stream completely covered the trail.
+I had barely walked a few metres on the trail along a creek when I ran into my second obstacle of the day: under Fournier Boulevard, the water from the creek completely covered the trail.